 Dates: August 10-15, 2022

-Some of the biggest names in hip hop, EDM and more will appear this summer at Sziget.
-To name a few, Justin Bieber, Dua Lipa, Calvin Harris and Artic Monkeys are among the headliners.
-That’s not to mention that tickets are still on sale, including day tickets and 3-day passes.
+Some of the biggest names in hip hop, EDM, and more will appear this summer at Sziget.
+To name a few, Justin Bieber, Dua Lipa, Calvin Harris, and Artic Monkeys are among the headliners.
+Not to mention that tickets, including day tickets and 3-day passes, are still on sale.
 Likewise, camping tickets are available as well.
-With a camping pass, you can camp most anywhere on Óbuda, the largest island in Budapest.
+With a camping pass, you can camp almost anywhere on Óbuda, the largest island in Budapest.

 How To Get To The Sziget Festival

-Getting to the Sziget Festival is far easier than many other summer music festivals in Europe.
-Of course, the obvious reason is that it’s located in Budapest whereas others may require longer travel.
+Getting to the Sziget Festival is far easier than many other European summer music festivals.
+Of course, the apparent reason is that it’s in Budapest, whereas others may require more extended travel.
 In Budapest, you can take the H5 train to the Filatorigát station.
-In the event you need other transportation options, you can take the Metro, drive onsite, or even take a boat.
+If you need other transportation options, you can take the Metro, drive onsite, or even take a boat.

 Related: America’s Best Spring Music Festivals 2023